bosch-thermostat/home-assistant-bosch-custom-component/README.md

 It is @alpha version of Bosch thermostat component.
 Supported protocols:
 - XMPP -> connect to bosch cloud!
-- HTTP -> connect locally - not available for many devices.
+- HTTP -> connect locally - available only for IVT devices.

 Supported types of devices:
 - IVT (HTTP/XMPP):